ipfs/specs/src/data-formats/cid.md

 To decode a CID string (ASCII or UTF-8):

+1. Convert the string to binary `bytes`:
-1. If the string is 46 characters long and begins with `Qm`:
+   - If it is 46 characters long and begins with `Qm`, it is a CIDv0; decode it as `base58btc`.
-   1. Decode it as `base58btc` to get `bytes`.
-   2. Decode `bytes` as a binary CID (above) and return the result; it validates as a CIDv0.
-2. Otherwise, decode the string by its [multibase](https://github.com/multiformats/multibase) prefix to get `bytes`.
+   - Otherwise, decode it by its [multibase](https://github.com/multiformats/multibase) prefix.
-3. If the first byte of `bytes` is `0x12`, a decoder MUST reject the input: a CIDv0 is never multibase-encoded, and `0x12` equals 18, a value reserved so that no CIDv18 can be confused with a base-decoded CIDv0.
-4. Decode `bytes` as a binary CID (above) and return the result.
+2. Decode `bytes` as a binary CID (above) and return the result.

 # Appendices